lc-cs-172/fall-2025/assignments/pair/p2/Directions.md

   - minimum depth
 * describe what you learned

-The secondary submitter should be able to just submit the common write-up file.
+The secondary submitters should be able to just submit the common write-up file.

 You'll each get the same homework score based on the primary submission.